jazielloureiro/Sorting-Algorithms/README.md

 # Sorting Algorithms

-My implementations of some algorithms in C.
+My implementations of some sorting algorithms in C.

 ## Algorithms